databendlabs/jepsen.meta/README.md

 Replace `v0.8.77` to any version you want to test.

+**Note: Now can use `prepare` script to do step 1 and step 2, like `./prepare --version v0.8.79`**

 ### step 3: start docker test containers
 run `cd docker; ./bin/up`, it will start two types of container:

-* node container: which will run the meta service, by default there will be 3 node container, if need to change the node count, modify the `bin/up` script.
+* node container: which will run the meta service, by default there will be 3 node container, if need to change the node count, modify the `bin/up` script.node container will be named by prefix `jepsen_n`, like `jepsen_n1`.
-* console container: which will run the jepsen test script.
+* console container: which will run the jepsen test script, console container will be named by `jepsen_control`.

 After start the containers, run `docker ps` will see 4 containers:
 ```